Smith awarded Purdue’s highest undergraduate teaching honor

 Department Head

-Dr. Richard A. (Ricky) Price is an assistant professor of special education in the Department of Educational Studies.
+Dr. Qi Huang is an Assistant Professor of Educational Psychology and Research Methodology in the Department of Educational Studies.

 Are there any recent or forthcoming publications you are excited about?